 What is a framework?

 A Framework from a public procurement perspective is in effect a list of pre-qualified suppliers that can bid for work around a specific group of goods, services or works.
 Eg Office stationery, Road Maintenance, PC supply.
 The aim of frameworks is to allow a purchaser more flexibility around contracted goods or services, in volume and in detail of the requirements.
 By selecting from multi-supplier framework for its requirements, the contracting authority can ensure that each purchase represents best value.
-Frameworks used to be advertised in line with EU & UK procurement law using via an OJEU process, however from 1st January 2021 were advertised using the UK Government’s Find a Tender.
+Frameworks used to be advertised in line with EU & UK procurement law using an OJEU process, however from 1st January 2021 are advertised using the UK Government’s Find a Tender.
 The main benefit of a framework is that the buyers and suppliers do not need to go through the full tendering process when awarding work.
 Therefore making the process faster and often providing better value for money.

 What are tenders?